aidanho1188/Markdown2Zoho/README.md

 # Markdown2Zoho
 Markdown to Zoho HTML converter to migrate from Obsidian to Zoho Notebook

-## Goals
+## Goals for v1.0
-- Select a Markdown file in a directory
+- Select all the Markdown files in a directory
-- Convert the Markdown file to Zoho HTML
+- Convert those Markdown files to Zoho HTMLs
-- Send the HTML to the to Zoho API
+- Send the HTMLs to the to Zoho API

 ## Usage
+To run the program, use the following command:
+Note: The path should be the directory containing the md files
 ```bash
 python main.py <path>
 ```